evanwill/_drafts/_notes/writing-markdown.md

 ## Rendering Markdown

-Markdown is human readable as plaintext--it is intuitive like writing an email.
+Markdown is human readable as plain text--it is intuitive like writing an email.
-However, it is designed to render to HTML.
+However, it is designed to render as HTML.
 Markdown compilers are built in to many applications to generate formatted versions such as HTML, .docx, or PDF.

 One option is [Pandoc](http://pandoc.org/), a command line utility to translate between many formats and generate new output versions, such as PDFs (via [LaTex](https://www.latex-project.org/about/)).